n1o/study_notes/study_notes/notes/stationary_distrion.md

 We also require that we end up in the same stationary distribution no matter where we start.
 Hence we say that:

 A chain has a limiting distribution if $\pi_j \lim_{n \rightarrow \infty} A_{ij}^n$ exists and is independent of $i$, for all $j$.
-If this holds then the long-run distribution over states will be indepdent of the starting state:
+If this holds then the long-run distribution over states will be independent of the starting state:

 $$
 P(X_t = j) = \sum_t P(X_0 = i)A_{ij}(t) \rightarrow \pi_t \\
 t \rightarrow \infty
 $$

-Hence we require the chain to be apperiodic, which is only if all the states in the chain are aperiodic.
+Hence we require the chain to be aperiodic, which is only if all the states in the chain are periodic.
 (There is no closed loop we cannot escape.)

 **Theorem**: